jasonlin0189impv/sybil-detection/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 ## About this
 This notebook contains a SybilEdge algorithm for detect sybil account in Facebook.
-The algorithm is described in the paper [Friend or Faux: Graph-Based Early Detection of Fake accounts on Social Networks](https://arxiv.org/abs/2004.04834).
+The algorithm is described in \[1\].

 It's a practice for implement algorithm from the paper, I just test it on a small network which generate by myself.
 If you see any mistake in ```.py``` file, feel free to tell me :).

-## Algorithm
+## Sybil Equation
+Follow from two rules, 1.
+User's selection of target, 2.
+Targets' response, to detect whether the new user is sybil or not.

+More detail in \[1\]